 Diodes Incorporated (the "Company"), a Delaware corporation, is engaged in the manufacture, sale and distribution of discrete semiconductors worldwide, primarily to manufacturers in the communications, computing, industrial, consumer electronics and automotive markets, and to distributors of electronic components to end customers in these markets.
-The Company's broad product line includes high-density diode and transistor arrays in ultra-miniature surface-mount packages, as well as silicon wafers used in manufacturing these products.
-Technologies include high density diode and transistor arrays in multi-pin surface-mount packages; Powermite(R)3, high-performance surface mount packages; performance Schottkys, switching and rectifier diodes; single and dual prebiased transistors; performance tight tolerance and low current zener diodes; subminiature surface mount packages; transient voltage suppressors (TVS and TSPD); small signal transistors and MOSFETS; and standard, fast, ultra-fast, and super-fast rectifiers.
+Our technologies include high density diode and transistor arrays in multi-pin surface-mount packages; Powermite(R)3, high-performance surface-mount packages; performance Schottkys, switching and rectifier diodes; single and dual pre-biased transistors; performance tight tolerance and low current zener diodes; subminiature surface-mount packages; transient voltage suppressors (TVS and TSPD); small signal transistors and MOSFETs; and standard, fast, ultra-fast, and super-fast rectifiers.

+Our products are designed into a broad range of end-products such as notebook computers, flat-panel displays, set-top boxes, game consoles, digital cameras, cellular phones, PDAs, power supplies, security systems, network routers and switches, DC to DC conversion, as well as into automotive electronic applications, GPS navigation, satellite radios, and audio/video players.
 Positioning the Company to rapidly respond to the demands of the global marketplace and continuing to increase its investment in research and development, the Company is focused on expanding its product portfolio and closely controlling product quality and time-to-market.
-Shifting development priorities toward specialized configurations, such as the Company's high-density array devices, the Company is introducing a range of new products that improve the trade-off between size, performance and power consumption for surface-mount packages, such as the Company's BAT750 Schottky rectifier and SOT-523 product lines.
-These product lines are designed for battery-powered and handheld applications, such as those used in the computer and communications industries; specifically, wireless devices, notebooks, flat panel displays, digital cameras, mobile handsets, set top boxes, as well as DC to DC conversion and automotive electronic applications.
+Shifting development priorities toward specialized configurations, such as the Company's high-density array devices, the Company is introducing a range of new products that improve the trade-off between size, performance and power consumption for surface-mount packages